 For information about career opportunities contact Sgt.
 Frank Cowart at 407-599-3248 or email at firstname.lastname@example.org

 This City is an Equal Opportunity Employer in compliance with laws and prohibiting discrimination on the basis of race, color, sex, age, marital status, religion, national origin, or disability.

-Winter Park Police Department offers an excellent benefit
+The Winter Park Police Department offers an excellent benefit program which includes:

 - Dental Care for employees